thanhnguyennguyen/lazy/README.md

             - gittool -b  ( --base ) [git repo url] : set repo url
             - gittool -c  ( --comment ) [issue/pull request number] [content]: comment on an issue/pull request
             - gittool -cl ( --close-issue ) [issue/pull request number] : close an issue/pull request
-            - gittool -d  ( --done ) [Your commit message] : automatically commit your code and push to remote github repo (Remember to add stages in advance)
+            - gittool -d  ( --done ) [Your commit message] [origin/upstream]: automatically commit your code and push to remote github repo (Remember to add stages in advance)
+                                                            - upstream: by default, create new branch in origin and pull request to upstream repository
+                                                            - origin: create PR to origin. don't touch to upstream if your repo is not a fork repo, let's leave it empty by default
             - gittool -h  ( --help ) : show helps
             - gittool -i  ( --issue ) [title] [content]: create new issue
             - gittool -l  ( --label ) [issue/pull request number] [label name] : label an issue/ pull request